theimowski/master-thesis/docs/section-paradigms.md

 **Encapsulation** is an interesting principle of object-oriented software, that often gets misunderstood.
 It aims to hide information, that is to make the internals of an object invisible to the outside scope, but to provide a public interface that does not leak unnecessary state for other components interacting with that object.
 Encapsulation is fulfilled when the call site neither has to make any assumptions about nor be aware of existence of the internals of called object.
+Another consequence of proper encapsulation is the effect that a referenced object should never go into invalid state which makes it unusable.
-The misconception occurs because developers tend to treat encapsulation as a way of sharing internal state through trivial methods (known as getters and setters in Java and properties in C#).
+The misconception occurs because developers tend to treat encapsulation as a way of sharing internal state through trivial methods, known as getters and setters in Java and properties in C#.
+Getters and setters allow to query for or alter (respectively) data that often should be available only inside the referenced object itself.
+Exposing internals of an object (private fields) to the outside world with the help of those methods not only refrains proper encapsulation, but also denies it by making the call-site aware of referenced object's implementation details.

 **Inheritance** allows a class to derive behavior as well as state from another class.
 The derived members can then be reused to implement more specific sub-class methods.